-In this article published in the Australian Financial Review, Michelle was invited to contribute her thoughts about how you can future-proof your career in these very challenging times.
+In this article written by Natasha Boddy and published in the Australian Financial Review, Michelle was invited to contribute her thoughts about how you can future-proof your career in these very challenging times.
 Read Michelle’s comments below.

 Australia is in its first recession in 29 years, unemployment is at a 22-year high and each week seems to unleash a new wave of job losses.